 Bai Qi, Chinese general

-Song Yu, Chinese poet Third century BCE Inventions, discoveries, introductions
+Song Yu, Chinese poet Inventions, discoveries, introductions

 Much of what we know of this century comes down to us from the works of the Roman historian Polybius, whose main concern is the story of how Rome comes to dominate the known world.